1.1. Contact organisation

 18.3.
 Data collection

-• a) Only CAWI
+- Only CAWI

-• b) Combination of techniques: CAWI, CAPI, CATI
+- Combination of techniques: CAWI, CAPI, CATI;

-From 2015 it is a personal interview aided by laptop/tablet (CAPI), carried out by the interviewer.
+Short description of the survey method: From 2015 it is a personal interview aided by laptop/tablet (CAPI), carried out by the interviewer.
 Between 2015 and 2019 face-to-face interviews laptop/tablet aided (CAPI).
 From 2020 web based survey (CAWI), face-to-face interviews (CAPI) and telephone interviews (CATI).

-3) Variables completed from an external source:
+Variables completed from an external source:

-• The date of birth of the person
+- The date of birth of the person;

-• Address (Name of settlement, and the districts of Budapest, name of street, street-number)
+- Address (Name of settlement, and the districts of Budapest, name of street, street-number).

 18.4.
 Data validation